Image Similarity using An Ensemble of Context-Sensitive Models: Related Work

 The BAPPS dataset\cite{transformed_triplet_openai_cvpr} consists of 26.9k triples of reference and two distorted candidates (64x64 patches).
 They provide the two alternative forced choice (2AFC) similarity annotations for the triples.
 Similarly, DreamSim\cite{dreamsim} provided 20k triples of reference and two synthesized candidates (images).
-D'Innocente et al.\cite{fashion_db_cvprw} provided 10,805 triples of women’s dresses images.
-And Yoon et al.\cite{scene_graph_aaai} ordered 1,752 triples of random images and defined a metric to evaluate the performance of image retrieval models.
+D'Innocente et al. \cite{fashion_db_cvprw} provided 10,805 triples of women’s dress images.
+Yoon et al. \cite{scene_graph_aaai} ordered 1,752 triples of random images and defined a metric to evaluate the performance of image retrieval models.
 However, all the existing triples are carefully selected or synthesized.
-Therefore, at lease one of the two candidates is fundamentally similar to or almost the same as the reference image.
+Therefore, at least one of the two candidates is noticeably similar to or almost the same as the reference image.
 In this work, we extend the study of image similarity to arbitrarily sampled candidates.

 For image similarity, the data space is gigantic.
-Therefore, Wray et al.\cite{cvpr_proxy} used proxies to largely reduce the labour cost of annotation.
+Therefore, Wray et al. \cite{cvpr_proxy} used proxies to largely reduce the labour cost of annotation.
 Similarly, Movshovitz-Attias et al. \cite{iccv_proxy} used static and dynamic proxies to improve models' performance on image retrieval and clustering tasks.
 Given an anchor image and a smaller subset of data points (candidates), they defined the proxy as the one with minimum distance to the anchor image.
 This way, they showed that the loss over proxies is a tight upper bound of the original one.
-Aziere et al.\cite{cvpr_ensemble_proxy} trained an ensemble of CNNs using hard proxies to compute manifold similarity between images and their method was proven effective for image retrieval tasks.
-Similarly, Sanakoyeu et al.\cite{divid_conquer_cvpr} introduced a divide and conquer training strategy which divided the embedding space into multiple sub-spaces and then assigned each training data object a learner according to which sub-space the training data object was located.
+Aziere et al. \cite{cvpr_ensemble_proxy} trained an ensemble of CNNs using hard proxies to compute manifold similarity between images and their method was proven effective for image retrieval tasks.
+Similarly, Sanakoyeu et al. \cite{divid_conquer_cvpr} introduced a divide and conquer training strategy which divided the embedding space into multiple sub-spaces and then assigned each training data object a learner according to which sub-space the training data object was located.